QuickBooks Blog

 4. Cash ratio equation

-Most businesses take on some form of credit to operate, such as business loans, mortgages, and pension obligations.
-The cash ratio equation measures your company’s liquidity, or ability to pay off all of these liabilities at once if you were required to do so.
-Below is the cash ratio equation:
+Most businesses use credit to operate, such as business loans, mortgages, and pension obligations.
+The cash ratio equation measures your company’s liquidity, or ability to pay off all of these liabilities at once if required.

 What this accounting equation includes: